spring-projects/spring-petclinic/README.md

 - Java 25 or newer (full JDK, not a JRE)
 - [Git command line tool](https://help.github.com/articles/set-up-git)
 - Your preferred IDE
   - Eclipse with the m2e plugin.
-Note: when m2e is available, there is an m2 icon in `Help -> About` dialog.
-If m2e is not there, follow the install process [here](https://www.eclipse.org/m2e/)
+Note: when m2e is available, there is a m2 icon in `Help -> About` dialog.
+If m2e is not there, follow the installation process [here](https://www.eclipse.org/m2e/)
   - [Spring Tools Suite](https://spring.io/tools) (STS)
   - [IntelliJ IDEA](https://www.jetbrains.com/idea/)
   - [VS Code](https://code.visualstudio.com)